twrecked/hass-virtual/README.md

   unit_of_measurement: 'F'
 ```

-Use the `virtual.set` service to manipulate the binary sensors.
+Use the `virtual.set` service to manipulate the sensor value.

 Setting `unit_of_measurement` can override default unit for selected sensor class.
 This is optional ans any string is accepted.
 List of standard units can be found here: